acbrent25/Code-Snippets/ssh/commonCommands.md

 ### Modified in last 2 days
 find . -mtime -2

-# Use this one:
+# Search String in All Directories in Human Readable Format:
 grep  -r -H "database" *

-#include filter to only search certain extensions
+# include filter to only search certain extensions
 grep -r --include=*.php "search string" /path/to/dir